jasp-stats/jasp-desktop/Docs/git-guide.md

 To do a rebase, you need to bring up a terminal at the location of the project.
 Under OS X, this is most easily done with the Github client, by selecting `Open in Terminal` from the `Repository` menu.
 Under Windows, this is most easily done with the Github client, by selecting `Open in Git Shell` from the gear menu at the top right.

+Under OS X, **only** the first time your do a rebase, you will need to issue the following commands:

+    git remote add upstream https://github.com/jasp-stats/jasp-desktop.git
+    git checkout development

+Under windows, **only** the first time you do a rebase, it is necessary to issue:

+    git checkout development

-Once you have a terminal, you can rebase your repo with the following commands:
+Subsequently on all platforms you can rebase your repo with the following commands:

     git stash
     git fetch upstream